 Committee Members Present:

-Councillors Henry Higgins (Chairman)

-Darran Davies (Vice-Chairman)
+Councillors Henry Higgins (Chairman) Darran Davies (Vice-Chairman)

 Ekta Gohil

 Gursharan Mand

 Jagjit Singh

-Philip Corthorne
+Philip CorthorneJagjit Singh

 Officers Present:

-Katie Crosbie, Area Planning Service Manager Haydon Richardson, Principal Planning Officer Max Smith, Planning Team Leader Nesha Burnham, Principal Planning Officer Ana Griffiths, Transport Officer Sehar Arshad, Legal Advisor Jimmy Walsh, Legal Advisor Steve Clarke, Democratic Services Officer
+Katie Crosbie, Area Planning Service Manager

+Haydon Richardson, Principal Planning Officer

+Max Smith, Planning Team Leader

+Nesha Burnham, Principal Planning Officer

+Ana Griffiths, Transport Officer

+Sehar Arshad, Legal Advisor

+Jimmy Walsh, Legal Advisor

+Steve Clarke, Democratic Services Officer

 Ward Councillors Present:

 Councillor Sital Punja (Yiewsley Ward)

 23. APOLOGIES FOR ABSENCE (Agenda Item 1)

 Apologies for absence were received from Councillors Choubedar and Sansarpuri with Councillor Corthorne substituting for Councillor Choubedar.

-24. DECLARATIONS OF INTEREST IN MATTERS COMING BEFORE THIS MEETING (Agenda Item 2)
+24. DECLARATIONS OF INTEREST IN MATTERS COMING BEFORE THIS MEETING

+(Agenda Item 2)

 Councillor Mand declared a non-pecuniary interest in item 6 as a Pinkwell Ward Councillor who had engaged with residents petitioning against the application.
 He recused himself from the room for the duration of the item and did not take part in the vote.

 Councillor Corthorne declared a non-pecuniary interest in item 10 as he had previously spoken against related applications for the site.
 He recused himself from the room for the duration of the item and did not take part in the vote.

 25. TO SIGN AND RECEIVE THE MINUTES OF THE PREVIOUS MEETING (Agenda Item 3)

 RESOLVED: That the minutes of the meeting dated 12 July 2023 be approved as a correct record.

-26. MATTERS THAT HAVE BEEN NOTIFIED IN ADVANCE OR URGENT (Agenda Item 4)

-There were none.